henryphseven/Operating_Systems/README.md

 How to compile and run xv6 in Linux:

-1. Install QEMU:

-sudo apt-get install qemu

-sudo apt-get install libc6-dev:i386
+1. Install QEMU: In the terminal, type "sudo apt-get install qemu".
+And then type "sudo apt-get install libc6-dev:i386".

 2. Download the files into a folder.

-3. Compile and run the code:
 In the terminal, change the directory to that folder.
 Type "make" to compile the code.
 And then type “make qemu-nox” to run xv6.